 What is Considered High-Speed?

-Eligible households must both apply for the program AND contact a participating provider to select a service plan.
+Eligible households must 1) apply for the program and 2) contact a participating provider to select a service plan.